 4. Passengers need to practice physical distancing whenever possible.
 Floor markers indicate appropriate spacing between those waiting in line, and many reminders are posted.

-5. TSA officers at checkpoints must wear face masks and gloves (and eye protection when close contact is necessary), and travelers are encouraged to wear masks.
+5. TSA officers at checkpoints must wear face masks and gloves (and eye protection when close contact is necessary), and there’s a new federal order for the TSA to require that travelers wear masks during airport screening (as noted above).
+Face shields aren’t considered a suitable substitute, though they can be used in addition to masks.
 Officers are also required to change gloves after each pat-down search of a passenger.
-Passengers without face masks will be given one to wear during a pat-down.

 6. Travelers should put loose items into carry-on bags rather than into bins.
 Keeping objects such as keys and phones out of the bins will “reduce touch-points during the screening process,” according to the TSA.

 7. Passengers should arrive at airports with plenty of time for screening.
-They are encouraged to sign up for TSA PreCheck, which allows for speedier passage through screening (you don’t need to take off shoes and belts, and can leave liquids and laptops in your carry-on).
+They are encouraged to sign up for TSA PreCheck, which allows for speedier passage through screening (you don’t need to take off your shoes and belts and can leave liquids and laptops in your carry-on).